Table of Contents

 - Some people want to stop taking their HIV drugs altogether, but stopping or skipping treatment can be very bad for your health.
 It usually causes an increase in viral load and a drop in CD4 cells.
 Once HIV treatment is begun, it should not be stopped without speaking to your health care provider.

 Drug resistance tests can tell if your virus is resistant to any HIV medications.
-This will help you and your health care provider choose the most effective drugs for you to take.
+This test tells you which HIV drugs will not work for you.
+It helps you and your health care provider choose the most effective drugs for you to take.
 The following are the US DHHS guidelines' recommendations on when to have a drug resistance test:

-- People who have just become infected with HIV, whether or not they are going to take HIV drugs right away
+- have just become infected with HIV, regardless of whether or not they are going to take HIV drugs right away

 - People who have stopped HIV drugs for four weeks or more

 There is much more information in the guidelines, including other possible drug regimens, what drugs not to take, and what types of resistance tests to use.
-There is also a lot of information on other aspects of HIV care and treatment, including adherence, drug side effects and interactions, special considerations for people with liver or kidney problems, salvage therapy (treatment for people who have used and are resistant to many HIV drugs), and treatment when you have HIV and either tuberculosis, hepatitis B, or hepatitis C. For HIV+ women, the guidelines contain important information on pregnancy and women-specific treatment issues.
+There is also a lot of information on other aspects of HIV care and treatment, including adherence, drug side effects and interactions, special considerations for people with liver or kidney problems, treatment for people who have used and are resistant to many HIV drugs, and treatment when you have HIV and other infections, including tuberculosis, hepatitis B, or hepatitis C. For women living with HIV, the guidelines contain important information on pregnancy and women-specific treatment issues.